crispgm/go-van/README.md

 ### Exclusion

 Exclusion denotes exclude path for watching, not deploying.
-Hence, use git/svn in source path instead of destination path.
+Hence, use git/svn in source path instead of destination path or checkout [Extra Arguments](#extra-arguments)

 ### Extra Arguments

 Extra arguments will be passed to deployer (e.g. `rsync`) as arguments.

-e.g. Support sync deletion:
+Support sync deletion:

 ```yaml
 master: